Traci Falbo Ultra Runner

 After a fasted run, consume a balanced meal rich in protein and carbohydrates to aid muscle recovery and replenish glycogen stores.

-Alternate Between Fasted and Fueled Runs
+Alternate Between Fasted And Fueled Runs

 To maximize benefits, consider mixing fasted and fueled runs in your training regimen.
 This approach allows you to gain endurance benefits without compromising performance on key training days.